-Marijuana Addiction: Symptoms, Causes And Effects
+Marijuana Addiction: Symptoms, Causes, Effects and Treatment

 Marijuana addiction, although less common than other forms of substance abuse, is a real and impactful condition.
 According to a report from the National Institute on Drug Abuse, approximately 9% of people who use marijuana will become addicted to it.
 This addiction affects multiple facets of an individual’s life and has a range of symptoms, causes, and effects.